jonbnewman/mobx-store-provider/README.md

 This is a wrapper component you can use to provide your application with the store.

 The `storeIdentifier` tells _mobx-store-provider_ which store you want the Provider for (each store gets it's own).
-If omitted, the default identifier is `null`.

 ```javascript
 import { useProvider } from "mobx-store-provider";